blurry-dev/blurry/CONTRIBUTING.md

 * Keep the scope as narrow as possible, to make it easier to implement.
 * Remember that this is a volunteer-driven project, and that contributions are welcome :)

-## Get Started!
+## Get Started

 Ready to contribute?
 Here's how to set up `blurry` for local development.

 1. Fork the `blurry` repo
 1. Clone your fork locally
-1. Install your local copy into a virtualenv.
-Assuming you have `virtualenvwrapper` installed, this is how you set up your fork for local development
+1. Install your local copy into a virtualenv
 1. Install [pre-commit](https://pre-commit.com/) to run code checks & formatting on your commits
 1. Create a branch for local development
     ```shell